Six ways to become more effective

 The last type is Developmental Editing or concept level editing.
 This is the most substantive type of editing which calls for an editor to review the goal of the book or article, make suggestions or ask questions about character development as well as provide critique on tone, language, flow, structure etc.

-The eight-second attention span
+The 8-second attention span

 Where you can say something in three sentences rather than five, go for it.
 We go for short because people have increasingly shorter attention spans and get bored easily.
 If you want your words to have impact, it needs to be done quickly.